-Eevee Evolutions: how to evolve into Sylveon, Glaceon, Leafeon, Umbreon, Espeon, Vaporeon, Flareon and Jolteon in Pokemon Go
+Eevee Evolutions in Pokemon Go: Sylveon, Glaceon, Leafeon, Umbreon, Espeon, Vaporeon, Flareon and Jolteon

 Eevee Evolution is meant to be a random process in Pokemon Go.
 Once you press evolve on an Eevee, you have a random chance of getting one of the original three eeveelutions.
 The others can be obtained through other means, all of which require a bit of effort.
 There's also some useful shortcuts and cheats of a sort to get around the random factor.
 We'll detail all of that below.